Hong Kong leader insists she will stay on

 Rallies over the weekend saw some of the worst violence of the crisis, with protesters throwing bricks and petrol bombs at police, who responded with tear gas, water cannon and baton charges.

-More than 1,100 people have been arrested since June when the unrest began, including a swoop of key pro-democracy leaders and politicians late last week.

-China has responded to the crisis by ramping up threats and intimidation, including by warning its security forces could intervene.
+China has responded by ramping up threats and intimidation, including by warning its security forces could intervene.

 Chinese state media have released videos showing mainland security forces deployed just across the border.